 Find out more about: Robbie Hummel

 Throughout the 2011-12 Big Ten men’s basketball season, we’re spotlighting Gus Johnson’s best calls.
 The popular play-by-play announcer is calling men’s hoops for BTN all winter long, and we’ll clip and post his best calls and archive them here.
 Feel free to bookmark the page and come back all season right up through the Big Ten tourney.
-Right now, watch Johnson’s call of Terone Johnson’s late and-1 and get all of the announcer’s best calls from Saturday’s Purdue-Michigan game in this post.
+Right now, watch Johnson’s call of the exciting final sequence in Wednesday’s Ohio State-Northwestern game and get all of his calls in this post.

 Find out more about: Hoops Rapid Recaps

 Michigan State recruit Gary Harris needs no introduction to die-hard Big Ten basketball fans.
 The five-star guard out of Hamilton Southeastern High School had a few Big Ten schools coveting his services, and it’s pretty easy to see why.
 Harris is an athletic guard who can do everything, including hit game-winning buzzer-beaters.
 That’s exactly what he did Tuesday night, banking home a halfcourt shot to send his team past North Central in sectional play.
 Watch the shot in this post

 The Big Ten is in the final week of the regular season.
 Teams are battling to enhance their postseason resumes, jockeying for seeding in the Big Ten tourney, which starts March 8 in Indianapolis.
 And schools also have their eye on the NCAA tourney.
 I caught up with CBSSports.com NCAA bracketologist Jerry Palm to get his read on where the Big Ten schools sit in his latest bracket projections.
 Click inside to listen to our conversation this morning.